Resource: aws_instance#

 ishost

 - (Optional) An image to use for the instance.
-Required unlesslaunch_template
+If an image is specified in the launch template, theami

-) Whether to associate a public IP address with an instance in a VPC.
-The address will be assigned to theeth0
+- (Optional) Indicates whether to associate a public IP address with an instance in a VPC.- Constraints: Conflicts with

 - (Optional) Iftrue